MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableRealtimeMonitoring

 Indicates whether to use real-time protection.
+Valid values are:

-If you specify a value of $False or do not specify a value, Windows Defender uses real-time protection.
+- $true: Windows Defender doesn't use real-time protection.
-We recommend that you enable Windows Defender to use real-time protection.
+- $false: Windows Defender uses real-time protection.
+This is the default and recommended value.

 ```yaml
 Type: Boolean